 November 14, 2018 (5:00 p.m.
 CT): La Quinta, 128 N. Expressway 77, Raymondville, TX 78750

 November 15, 2018 (5:00 p.m.
 CT): Port Isabel Convention Center, 309 E. Railroad Avenue, Port Isabel, TX 78578

 Copies of the RGLNG and RBPL application materials are available on the FERC’s website, as well as at the following public libraries in the Rio Grande Valley: (1) Brownsville Public Library, 2600 Central Boulevard, Brownsville, TX 78520; (2) Reber Memorial Public Library, 193 N. 4th Street, Raymondville, TX 78580; (3) Robert J. Kleberg Public Library, 220 N. 4th Street, Kingsville, TX 78363; (4) Alicia Salinas City of Alice Public Library, 401 E 3rd Street, Alice, TX 78332; and (5) McAllen Public Library, 4001 N. 23rd Street, McAllen, TX 78504.

-Rio Grande and Rio Bravo also rely on environmental, legal and technical consultants and engineers well known in the LNG industry, including: McDermott (formerly CB&I), CH-IV International, Moffat & Nichol, Ecology & Environment, Inc., Fugro Consultants, Inc., and K&L Gates LLP.
+Rio Grande and Rio Bravo also rely on environmental, legal, and technical expertise of LNG industry consultants and engineers, including CH-IV International, Moffat & Nichol, Ecology & Environment, Inc., Fugro Consultants, Inc., and K&L Gates LLP.